 - Torn ligaments.
 In premises cases, often a plaintiff will sustain an injury like a torn rotator cuff, labrum, or meniscus.
 These injuries often require surgery.

 - Death.
 Depending on the type of premises liability case, tragically there can be fatalities.
 For example, in a porch collapse case or a building fire.

 When Will a Property Owner Be Liable for an Injury Occurring on His Property?

-In some cases, the latter might be shown by something as simple as failing to meeting a building code requirement.
-For example, if a building does not have enough fire sprinklers or smoke detectors to meet applicable building codes, then the owner could be said to have “constructive notice” of the fault because a responsible property owner exercising ordinary care would make sure his building met all relevant codes, even if the actual owner was not in fact aware of the deficiency.
+In some cases, the latter might be shown by something as simple as failing to meet a building code requirement.
+For example, if a building does not have enough fire sprinklers or smoke detectors.
+Here, the owner could be said to have constructive notice of the fault.
+This, because a responsible property owner exercising ordinary care would make sure his building met all relevant codes.
+Further, there is notice here even if the owner was not in fact aware of the deficiency.

 In addition, the law of Premises Liability distinguishes between different types of people who may be on a property, and the status of that person may determine liability.
 In Illinois, the law distinguishes between invitees or licensees and trespassers.